masagrator/ReverseNX-Tool/README.md

-This doc has been made for release: **1.1**
+This doc has been made for releases: ReverseNX-Tool **1.1**, ReverseNX **0.32**

-ReverseNX-Tool is an additional tool to make managament of ReverseNX 0.32+ flags easier (titleid mode is not compatible with older releases of ReverseNX).
+ReverseNX-Tool is an additional tool to make managament of ReverseNX flags easier (titleid mode is not compatible with older releases of ReverseNX).

 https://github.com/masagrator/ReverseNX